 The Swedes also had veal jelly with vinegar, pickled anchovies including the heads, and potato sausage made with pork, potato, and veal.
 After the meal was done and the dishes washed, glasses of Cognac were passed around.

 In Denmark, the grownups would open the door to the room housing the Christmas tree and let the children see the decorated tree with all the candles burning.
 Everyone danced around the tree and sang carols.
-(I have a CD of Danish Christmas music if you want to know the name).
 In our house, we light the tree candles, have a fire extinguisher handy, and keep the kids far away from the tree.
 We don’t keep the candles burning for very long.

 If you were Swedish, on Christmas morning you went to church at 5:30 to greet the sun while the Danes slept in.
 After church, the Swedes opened their gifts, ate ham for dinner and then took a nap.
 The Danes had another smorgasbord on Christmas and then continued to party for second Christmas day or Anden Juledag.

 N took the children to Stonehenge, leaving Mom and I to wander Bath.
 Actually “wander” is not an accurate term as it connotes something leisurely.
 We had exactly six hours to see the city before being carted away to London.